entwicklerstube/takeoff/README.md

 #### FAQ

-<details><summary>Will this work in Windows / Linux?</summary>
+<details><summary>Is Windows supported?</summary>
   <img src="https://user-images.githubusercontent.com/528550/47322882-e52a7b00-d659-11e8-9f59-b3778a448196.gif" />
   <p>
-    `takeoff` is not tested on other operating systems, i can not guarantee that it works.
-It could, if not create an issue - i cant fix those, but maybe we will find someone who has the equipment to improve takeoff on other systems.
+    Maybe, its not tested on Windows, since takeoff works a lot with the OS`file-system its more likely that there is something not working.
+If you step on a bug on windows just create an issue and describe it.
   </p>
 </details>